telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 This module is always invoked from `processNotification()` due to attribute update/creation (see the diagram [MD-01](mongoBackend.md#flow-md-01)).

-The following four images demonstrate the program flow for context entity notifications without and with thread pool, both in the case of HTTP and MQTT notifications.
+The following four images demonstrate the program flow for context entity notifications without and with thread pool, both in the case of HTTP and MQTT/KAFKA notifications.

 <a name="flow-nf-01"></a>
 ![HTTP Notification on entity-attribute Update/Creation without thread pool](images/Flow-NF-01.png)